gitGNU/gnu_stribog/README.txt

 My tools are hardly functional, but they work somehow for me and they are free.

+There are two linker scripts in sw/target/src directory: ram2138.ld and 2138.ld. the former is currently used (the program is to be just loaded into RAM and run), the latter was tested some time ago and will be checked again when stribog needs to keep it's program in ROM.

-main() is executed in system mode. there is no THUMB code. fast interrupt reserved.
+The program is written in C (ld scripts don't support C++). main() is executed in system mode. no THUMB code. fast interrupt reserved.
 VPB divider equals 4, as by default.
 PLL is configured to multiply by 4.

 The program will run from RAM, when possible. even when written in ROM, boot.s will copy it to RAM. the program use only one library: libgcc.a. all